ghik/sbt-nosbt/README.md

 * automatic import of keys and other definitions from `sbt` core and plugins
 * extracting all project definitions by looking for all `lazy val`s (and `val`s) typed as `Project`

-`.sbt` files may also refer to code in `project/*.scala` files, which are regular Scala files without any special treatment.
+`.sbt` files may also refer to definitions in `project/*.scala` files, which are regular Scala files without any special treatment.
 While this allows you to move a lot of utility functions out of `.sbt` files, you are still forced to enumerate all your projects in `.sbt` files.
 Typically, this is a single `build.sbt` file.

 ### Moving to plain Scala

-`plainsbt` plugin allows you to move all your project definitions into plain Scala files inside `project` directory.
-This removes all the special `.sbt` preprocessing and allows you to organize your build definition like a regular Scala code by splitting it into multiple files that refer to each other explicitly. `plainsbt` also establishes a hierarchical convention that makes it easier to define complex, multi-project builds.
+`plainsbt` plugin allows you to move all your project definitions into plain Scala files.
+This removes all the special `.sbt` preprocessing and allows you to organize your build definition like regular Scala code by splitting it into multiple files that explicitly refer to each other. `plainsbt` also establishes a convention for project (and directory) hierarchy that makes it easier to define complex, multi-project builds.

 ## Usage example

-The full example is available as an [example project](https://github.com/ghik/plainsbt-example)
+The full example is available in an [example project repository](https://github.com/ghik/plainsbt-example)

 ### Simple multi-project build